Electrical Operating Permits

-Find out when an Annual Electrical Operating Permit is required, and apply for your Surrey permit.
+Find out when an Operating Permit is required and how to apply.

 - Commercial properties

 - Multi-occupancy buildings (e.g., hotels, strata-owned condominiums and apartment buildings, office high-rises and shopping malls)